Water and Process Group, Thingswise, LLC and Chinese Academy of Information and Communication Technologies (CAICT)

 HOW IT WORKS:

-Through the application of Industrial Internet ideas and technology in the water supply industrial sector, this testbed seeks to offer a series of advanced water supply management capabilities and new functionalities to urban water management authorities and companies to ensure water supply quality, and reliability, lower energy consumption, reduce water leakages and enhance operational efficiency at an affordable cost.
+Through the application of Industrial Internet ideas and technology in the water supply industrial sector, this testbed offers a series of advanced water supply management capabilities and new functionalities to urban water management authorities and companies to ensure water supply quality, and reliability, lower energy consumption, reduce water leakages and enhance operational efficiency at an affordable cost.
 By doing so, this testbed explores feasible approaches for aligning the interests of multiple stakeholders involved in the water supply ecosystem to enable a service-oriented business model in the water supply industrial sector.

 To connect the smart assets and to establish the services and applications in the cloud services, there are a number of business and technical challenges as outlined below, all of which, except for the tenant scalability, will be explored and experimented to various degrees in this testbed.